 to establish a process to provide to students, parents/guardians, the Board, other interested parties, and the public all information required by law and regulation, as well as to provide other information the Board may request;

-to develop an enrollment policy consistent with 603 CMR 1.06;
+to develop an enrollment policy consistent with M.G.L. c.
+71, § 89, and 603 CMR 1.05;

 to develop a recruitment and retention plan consistent with M.G.L. c.
-71, § 89;
+71, § 89, and 603 CMR 1.05;

 to ensure the thoroughness and accuracy of the charter school application;

-to demonstrate that the applicant will provide school facilities that are in compliance with municipal building codes and other applicable laws, affordable, and adequate to meet the school's program requirements;
+to provide school facilities that comply with municipal building codes and other applicable laws and that are adequate to meet the school's program requirements;

-to demonstrate the capacity of a charter school's board of trustees to effectively manage more than one school, if applicable; and
+to develop a board of trustees with the capacity to effectively govern the school and to effectively govern more than one school, if applicable; and

-to describe, if applicable, the applicant's intention to build a network of schools in more than one municipality.
+to build a network of charter schools, if applicable.

+If a charter is granted, the drafts of documents submitted during the application process are subject to Department review and approval during the opening procedures process, and the additional requirements in 603 CMR 1.04(7).

-(2) Qualifications to Achieve Proven Provider Status.
-In districts performing in the lowest 10 % statewide, under M.G.L. c.
-71, § 89, and in which the 9 % net school spending cap is, or would be exceeded, applications will be considered only from proven providers.
-Proven provider status shall be granted by the Commissioner.
+Qualifications to Achieve Proven Provider Status: In school districts performing in the lowest 10 percent statewide and in which the 9 percent net school spending cap is or would be exceeded, applications will be considered only from Proven Providers.
+The Commissioner will determine and grant proven provider status.

-Applicants for proven provider status shall meet the requirements in 603 CMR 1.02.
-The applicant must submit evidence satisfactory to the Commissioner to demonstrate a significant management or leadership role at a school or similar program that is an academic success, a viable organization, and relevant to the proposed charter.
+Applicants for Proven Provider status must meet the requirements in 603 CMR 1.02.
+The applicant must submit evidence, satisfactory to the Commissioner, to demonstrate a significant management or leadership role at a school or similar program that is an academic success, a viable organization, and relevant to the proposed charter school.

-(a) The applicant shall submit a detailed description of role(s) and responsibilities at the successful school(s) or program(s).
+The applicant shall submit a detailed description of role(s) and responsibilities at the successful school(s) or program(s).

-(b) The applicant shall submit data demonstrating success in student academic performance and evidence of academic program success, including but not limited to:
+The applicant shall submit data demonstrating success in student academic performance and evidence of academic program success, including but not limited to:

-Proficiency levels on the Massachusetts comprehensive assessment system or equivalent assessments for all students and for one or more targeted subgroups as defined in M.G.L. c.
+Proficiency levels and growth measures on the Massachusetts comprehensive assessment system or equivalent assessments for all students and for one or more targeted subgroups as defined in M.G.L. c.
 71, § 89(i)(3), which are similar to statewide averages in English Language Arts and mathematics for all students in Massachusetts in comparable grades, over no less than a three-year period for cohorts of students;

 Student performance on other standardized tests over no less than a three-year period for cohorts of students, if available, which demonstrates student achievement levels that are similar to statewide averages in English Language Arts and mathematics for all students in Massachusetts in comparable grades;